isomerpages/cda-corp/_diseases-for-public/T to Z/Tuberculosis.md

 <summary><strong>Someone I Am Close to Has TB Disease?</strong>
 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
-<p>Those who have prolonged and close contact with someone who has active
+<p>Those who have had prolonged and close contact with someone with active
 TB disease may be contacted by the National Tuberculosis Programme (NTBP) for TB screening.</p>
 <p></p>
 <p>Screening at the National Tuberculosis Care Centre (NTBCC) are scheduled
 by appointment.
-You will receive a SMS with the date and time of the appointment.
+They will receive a SMS with the date and time of the appointment.
-You may call the centre to change the appointment date.</p>
+They may call the centre to change the appointment date.</p>
 <p></p>
 <p>Screening for TB may involve a QuantiFERON (TB) blood test and a chest
 X-ray, if required.
 A repeat test may be scheduled by the centre.
 The results will be out in two to three weeks.</p>
 <p></p>
-<p>If you have a positive blood test result, further tests (i.e., chest X-ray)
+<p>If they have a positive blood test result, further tests (i.e., chest
-are required to determine if it is latent TB infection or active TB disease.</p>
+X-ray) are required to determine if it is latent TB infection or active TB disease.</p>
 <p></p>
-<p>If your blood test result is negative, it means you are not infected with
+<p>If their blood test result is negative, it means they are not infected
-TB bacteria.</p>
+with TB bacteria.</p>
 <p></p>
 <p>TB screening is fully subsidised for registered contacts.
 Only those who
-have been identified as close contacts of active TB cases are offered screening under the National TB Programme.</p>
+have been identified as close contacts of active TB cases are offered screening under the NTBP.</p>
 <p></p>
 <p>It is advisable for these individuals to go for screening to protect themselves
 and their loved ones from getting active TB disease.</p>
 <p></p>
-<p>For dirctions to NTBCC, click <a href="/for-professional/ntbp/contact-us/" rel="noopener noreferrer nofollow" target="_blank">here</a>.</p>
+<p>For directions to NTBCC, click <a href="/for-professional/ntbp/contact-us/" rel="noopener noreferrer nofollow" target="_blank">here</a>.</p>
 </div>
 </details>
 <details class="isomer-details">